 Prices from some manufacturers have reportedly increased, due to a range of factors.
-So locking in order asap could be a smart move.
+So locking in order ASAP could be a smart move.
 Smart to secure your van ahead of any further delays and hopefully price rises.
 Speak with us about a pre-approved caravan loan so you can confidently place your order.

-If looking to the used caravan market, be mindful of recent ACCC alerts of scams and fraud schemes that have been identified in this area.
+If looking at the used caravan market, be mindful of recent ACCC alerts of scams and fraud schemes that have been identified in this area.
 There has also been a trend towards buying old caravans for restoration.
-If going down this path and requiring finance, check with us on loan options as the age and condition of the caravan is taken into account by lenders.
+If going down this path and requiring finance, check with us on loan options as the age and condition of the caravan are taken into account by lenders.
 But we do have options!

 While buyers may have to contend with a wait in delivery times, they will have plenty of choice with manufacturers continuing to release new models and several new brands entering the market.